kungfoo/falcon-bms-control/docs/index.md

 - Server IP: For network setups where automatic discovery is not desired or does not work.

 - Vibration: Provide haptic feedback on button pushes on devices that have the hardware for it.

+The achievable display refresh rate also depends on the frame rate of BMS and your (wifi) networks ability to stream the textures to the device.
+Some people also have great success with tethered connections using android devices, but I cannot assist in setting those up.

 ## FAQ